Fractional CFO · Nonprofit Sector

 Who I Serve

 Nonprofit finance has its own discipline — restricted funds, grant cycles, board governance, and the constant pressure to demonstrate financial health to funders and stakeholders.
+I work with executive directors who need a financial partner, not just a report.
+With organizations navigating growth or transition where a full-time CFO hire isn't the right answer yet.
+And with boards and finance committees that want a credible, forward-looking picture they can act on.
 Strong financial leadership is what makes everything else credible.

 A Solid Starting Point